raverpay/Raverpay/apps/raverpay-admin/ADMIN_DASHBOARD_NEXTJS_PLAN.md

 - System configuration
 - Admin user management

-This admin dashboard will provide complete control and visibility over the MularPay fintech platform with a modern, user-friendly interface built on Next.js.
+This admin dashboard will provide complete control and visibility over the RaverPay fintech platform with a modern, user-friendly interface built on Next.js.